esteinig/netviewr/docs/POPGENOM.md

 ### Population graph inference

-`Netviewr` can be used along with a `data.frame` or `tibble` to overlay assocaited meta data on the nodes (individuals) in the graph.
+`Netviewr` can be used along with a `data.frame` or `tibble` to overlay meta data on the nodes (individuals) in the graph.
 For example, you may want to reference admixture proportions of each individual in the poulation structure, or investigate the assignment of predefined populations (e.g. pedigrees) compared with genetic population structure.

 > ⚠️ Data must have the same number of rows as there are nodes and **in the same order** as rows in the input distance matrix.